JUstinwirwanda/onlinebookstore/README.md

 #admin dashboord
 #admin in admin dashboard will see pending orders, total book, categories of book.
 #admin will be able to add new users and assign role to them. and he will see sales report
+ whenever you have an additional information or suggestion you share don't hesitate to reach me via my email justinoscarjuniorjustinho@gmail.com